 Skin Cancer Prevention: Add These Foods to Your Diet

 If you’ve had skin cancer, or if you’re at high risk for developing it, you may be focused on following good sun habits, reducing your exposure to harmful UV rays from sunlight, and wearing sunscreen and protective clothing.
 You may also practice regular self-screenings, looking for the ABCDE’s to spot any possible skin cancers at their earliest, and most treatable, stage.
-But how does what you eat affect your skin?
+But can nutrients and foods also prevent skin cancer?

-More and more research is supporting the idea that your diet can also help prevent skin cancers.
+More and more research is supporting the idea that your diet has an impact on skin cancer prevention.
 The food we eat is the fuel for all our cells, including our skin cells.
-And researchers have found the foods you eat can help prevent the development of cancers.
+And researchers have found that certain foods can help prevent skin cancer.

 The main cause of skin cancer is ultraviolet (UV) rays, which we are exposed to from sunlight or from tanning beds.
-Exposure to UV rays generates free radicals in the body – substances that can cause inflammation and damage to important cellular components including DNA, which can lead to the development of cancer.
-The best defense against free radicals and the damage they cause is antioxidants – molecules that can stop the free radicals from creating a chain reaction of damage.
+Exposure to UV rays generates free radicals in the body.
+These are substances that can cause inflammation and damage to important cellular components including DNA, which can lead to the development of cancer.
+The best defense against free radicals and the damage they cause is antioxidants which are molecules that can stop the free radicals from creating a chain reaction of damage.